issp-center-dev/Moller/sample/moller/hphi/AFH-chain/README.md

     ![Finite size effect of spin gap](gap.png)

-    Note that the logarithmic correction causes that the spin gap for $S=1/2$ remains finite.
+    Note that the logarithmic correction causes the spin gap for $S=1/2$ to remain finite.
     On the other hand, for $S=1$, the extrapolated value $\Delta_\infty = 0.417(1)$ is consistent with the previous results, e.g., $\Delta_\infty = 0.41048(6)$ by QMC (Todo and Kato, PRL **87**, 047203 (2001)).